 Here are some cool things to do with kids in New Caledonia:

 Practice your French

-I love supermarkets in other countries, and in Noumea you get the best of both worlds with French fare like cheeses, pate, meats and great wine, plus the local fresh fruit and veges.
-My tip is to head to one of the larger supermarkets to stock up with family essentials (and you’ll find lots of New Zealand brands too for fussy eaters).
+I love supermarkets in other countries, and in Noumea you get the best of both worlds with French fare like gooey cheeses, pate, charcuterie and great wine, plus the local fresh fruit and veges.
+My tip is to head to one of the larger supermarkets (take a taxi to Geant) to stock up with family essentials (and you’ll find lots of New Zealand brands too for fussy eaters).

-Take the kids to the Noumea Market at Post Moselle where they can spend their francs on handmade jewellery and sarongs.
-The fish marche next door is where you want to come for fresh fish straight off the boat because there’s nothing quite as delicious as tuna sashimi in your hotel with that bottle of French red of a happy hour!
+Take the kids to the Noumea Market at Port Moselle where they can spend their francs on handmade jewellery and sarongs.
+The fish marche next door is where you want to come for fresh fish straight off the boat because there’s nothing quite as delicious as tuna sashimi in your hotel with that bottle of French red and a crispy baguette of a happy hour!

 Sundays and Mondays are quiet in New Caledonia (read closed) so bring your snorkelling gear if you want to just step into the water at any moment, especially if you’re out at Duck Island.